mjkgarrow/typing-speed-terminal-app/readme.md

 - Load a typing prompt from file
 - Test your typing with random words
 - Test your typing with a famous quote

+### Load input from a file
+- You can provide a path to a .txt file you would like to practice typing on.
+The typing prompt is limited to 50 words

 ### Review previous scores, with the current leader at the top
 The app will search for a previous scores text file.